jlbradley1844/jlbradley1844.github.io/_drafts/spirit-world.md

 and should be studied.
 To understand that fact though, it is necessary to understand what spirituality refers to in the Baha'i writings themselves.

-spiritual degrees
-spiritual state
-spiritual things
-spiritual civilization
-spiritual tone
-spiritual education
-spiritual darkness
-spiritual power
-spiritual truth
-spiritual life
-spiritual war
-spiritual bounties
-spiritual qualities
-spiritual benefit
-spiritual body
-spiritual vision
-spiritual nature
-spiritual world
-spiritual condition
-spiritual progress
-spiritual perfections

-These are the "things" that are said to be spiritual.
+These are many "things" that are said to be spiritual.
 Unfortunately, those "things" are just as abstract as the term spirituality!
 To truly understand, we must continue to drill down - until we find the particular from the abstract.
 What do those things refer to, then?